leaanthony/mewn/README.md

 ## What does 'Mewn' mean?

 Mewn (mare-oon as fast as you can say it, not meee-oon) is the [Welsh](https://en.wikipedia.org/wiki/Welsh_language) word for "in".

+## Why go for a crazy Welsh name?

+Well, it stands out as a project name (practically zero name clashes), Welsh is one of the oldest and coolest languages in Europe and I speak it.
+JRR Tolkien (heard of him?) was [obsessed with Welsh](http://www.bbc.co.uk/guides/z2hthyc).
+So much so, he based the Middle Earth language "Sindarin" on it and there's strong evidence he based LOTR on Welsh mythology.
+Yeah.
+And it's associated with Red Dragons.
+And it's on Duolingo 😉.

+## Inspiration

+Heavy inspiration was drawn from [packr](https://github.com/gobuffalo/packr) by the awesome Mark Bates.
+The scope of what I needed was far narrower than the packr project, thus Mewn was born.
+If Mewn doesn't fulfil your needs, it's likely that packr will.